HK3-Lab-Team/StructuredGenTutorial/tribe_blog/1_gentle_intro.md

 The rationale behind the use of output constraints is to narrow the possible LLM's answers down to the answers that have certain characteristics.
-That way, we maintain control over complex applications using LLMs, because we force the responses to have a format that is consistent with the expectations of our systems.
+That way, we maintain control over complex applications based on LLMs, because we force the responses to have a format that is consistent with our expectations.
 For example, in a customer support chatbot, we may require a response composed of two parts, one that is a direct answer for the customer's question, and the other that offers a detailed log and explanation for the company's database.

+Somewhat implicitly, we already exert that control as soon as we prompt a model with our queries: a prompt is the input condition that determines what tokens the model returns, i.e., what answer (from the space all possible answers) is appropriate to the user's input.
+But finding a prompt that elicits the desired output format can be a long trial-and-error process.
+We must experiment with prompt variations and see if the model's responses change accordingly.
+We may eventually find the prompt that works the best for a specific task, but we have no guarantee it will lead to the desired output format systematically.

+Structured generation complements and enhances prompt engineering, offering a more systematic approach to controlling LLM outputs.
-Let's look at two examples to illustrate this:
+Let's look at two examples to illustrate this.

-#### Without enforcing syntax:
+#### Example 1: Without enforcing syntax.

 ```
 User: "What's the status of my order #12345?"